 I am usually the cook in the family, I just love cooking and seeing how others enjoy my creations.
 My lovely and talented wife, on the other hand, is not too crazy about cooking, but when she does cook, she impresses us all.
 As a child, she spent a number of years in a faraway country of Tajikistan where she experienced some of the most interesting and delicious dishes.

 Yesterday she prepared one of them, marinated eggplant.
-It’s a very common dish in that region.
-Our kids, who never even touch eggplant, ate a plateful and then asked for more.
+It's a very common dish in that region.
+Our kids, who never even touched eggplant, ate a plateful and then asked for more.